msternbach/Oura-Ring/README.md

 | 2     | 76.41               | 4.72                |
 | 6     | 75.83               | 6.77                |

+My best score was in March and worst was in June.

 What month did I have the best average sleep score?
 The worst?
 | Month | Avg Sleep Score | Std Sleep Score |
 |-------|-----------------|-----------------|